-- Drive at your own pace stopping for historical sites, cool activities, and photo ops
+- Drive at your own pace stopping for historical sites and photo ops

-- See wild reindeer, muskox, and plant species that may have survived the last Ice Age
+- See wild reindeer, muskox, and ancient plant species

-- Take a private walking tour with a local in Europe's fastest-growing capital
+- Take a private walking tour with a local in Oslo

 Outdoor enthusiasts who prefer to have their own wheels will love this two-week adventure through spectacular regions of Norway.
 While this is a year-round destination, June, July, and August make up the country's high season with long days of sunshine and bright summer evenings (and safe weather conditions for driving).
 Active locals and visitors take every opportunity to spend time outdoors during these months, so when not enjoying the scenery on your own, you'll be in good company.

 You'll also get a dose of urban culture in Ålesund, arguably Scandinavia's prettiest city, and Norway's capital.
 In fact, the trip ends with a full day to explore Oslo's museums, modern architecture, cafés, New Nordic cuisine, and summer festivals.

 |Day 1||Arrive to Oslo - Drive to Rondane (National Scenic Route)||Rondane|

 |Day 5||Drive to Geiranger - Fjordcruise - Drive to Hjørundfjord||Hjørundfjord|

 |Day 7||Explore the Sunmore Region||Hjørundfjord|